zfsonlinux/mountall/README.md

 Each of the `upstream` branches in this repository is an unmodified copy of an official distribution repository, like those hosted by the Debian or Ubuntu projects.
-The `git-buildpackage` framework combines an `upstream` branch with the corresponding `patch-queue` branch to create a `master` branch.
+The `git-buildpackage` framework combines an `upstream` branch with the corresponding `patch-queue` branch to create a `master` branch according to the `debian/gbp.conf` file.

 By default, git will pull the `upstream` branches from the clone origin at Github and not the actual upstream respositories.
 Look at the `git-config.txt`